Updated: Sep 30

 It's important to begin with a low dose of CBD until you're sure how your body and the entire system reacts to the CBD you’re consuming.
 There has been a wide range of studies on CBD dosage in clinical trials, but the information so far has not been sufficient to propose any principle on CBD dosages.
 Consequently, there is a need for additional testing before there can be any CBD dosage recommendation for specific uses.

 It's best to use the recommended dose of the CBD product you’re buying unless you have your doctor’s approval to use a larger dose of CBD.
 People who have certain health problems, like liver disease, may have to take lower doses of CBD in order to avoid some serious side effects.

 When you’re considering your CBD dosage, it is important to keep in mind the following points:

-- If you use CBD to treat seizures, ask your doctor what the best product is, he should inform you of the right dosage too.
+If you use CBD to treat seizures, ask your doctor what the best product is; your doctor should also inform you of the right dosage in this case.

 Is It Possible To Take An Overdose Of CBD?